dtcenter/METexpress/README.md

 # METexpress apps
 This directory contains [METexpress](https://metexpress.nws.noaa.gov/) app source code.
-A METexpress app is a [Meteor](https://www.meteor.com/) app that is based on the [MATS](https://www.esrl.noaa.gov/gsd/mats/) model Analysis Tool Suite application framework.
+A METexpress app is a [Meteor](https://www.meteor.com/) app that is based on the [MATS](https://www.esrl.noaa.gov/gsd/mats/) Model Analysis Tool Suite application framework.

 These apps are specifically designed to be used to visualize [MET](https://dtcenter.org/community-code/model-evaluation-tools-met) data that has been loaded into a [METviewer](https://dtcenter.org/metplus-practical-session-guide-feb-2019/session-5-trkintfeature-relative/metviewer) database.